junxit/us-congress-bills-110/bill.md

 The Congress finds that—

 - **(1)** of injury-related deaths, drowning is the second leading cause of death in children aged 1 to 14 in the United States;
+- **(2)** there are approximately 260 drowning deaths of children younger than age 5 each year in swimming pools, and an estimated 2,725 children are treated annually in hospital emergency rooms for pool submersion injuries, mostly in residential pools;
-- **(2)** many children die due to pool and spa drowning and entrapment, such as Virginia Graeme Baker, who at age 7 drowned by entrapment in a residential spa, and Preston de Ibern, who at age 5 nearly drowned and was left permanently brain damaged, finally succumbing to his catastrophic healthcare issues when he was 12 years old;
+- **(3)** many children die due to pool and spa drowning and entrapment, such as Virginia Graeme Baker, who at age 7 drowned by entrapment in a residential spa, and Preston de Ibern, who at age 5 nearly drowned and was left permanently brain damaged, finally succumbing to his catastrophic healthcare issues when he was 12 years old;
-- **(3)** in 2003, 782 children ages 14 and under died as a result of unintentional drowning;
 - **(4)** adult supervision at all aquatic venues is a critical safety factor in preventing children from drowning; and
 - **(5)** research studies show that the installation and proper use of barriers or fencing, as well as additional layers of protection, could substantially reduce the number of childhood residential swimming pool drownings and near drownings.

 ## § 3.
 Federal swimming pool and spa drain cover standard

 - **(a)** *Consumer product safety rule* The provisions of subsection (b) shall be considered to be a consumer product safety rule issued by the Consumer Product Safety Commission under section 9 of the Consumer Product Safety Act (15 U.S.C.
 2058).
-- **(b)** *Drain cover standard* Effective 1 year after the date of enactment of this Act, each swimming pool or spa drain cover manufactured, distributed, or entered into commerce in the United States shall conform to the entrapment protection standards of the ASME/ANSI A112.19.8 performance standard, or any successor standard regulating the same.
+- **(b)** *Drain cover standard* Effective 1 year after the date of enactment of this Act, each swimming pool or spa drain cover manufactured, distributed, or entered into commerce in the United States shall conform to the entrapment protection standards of the ASME/ANSI A112.19.8 performance standard.
+- **(c)** *Revision of Rule* If, after the enactment of this Act, ANSI proposes to revise the entrapment protection requirements of ASME/ANSI A112.19.8, ANSI shall notify the Consumer Product Safety Commission of the proposed revision and the proposed revision shall be incorporated in the consumer product safety rule under subsection (a) unless, within 60 days of such notice, the Commission notifies ANSI that the Commission has determined that such revision does not carry out the purposes of subsection (b).
+- **(d)** *Implementing Regulations* Section 553 of title 5, United States Code, shall apply with respect to the issuance of any regulations by the Consumer Product Safety Commission to implement the requirements of this section, and sections 7 and 9 of the Consumer Product Safety Act shall not apply to such issuance.

 ## § 4.
 State swimming pool safety grant program